TensorFlow¶

 To rectify this error:

-and add the following environment export to your job script:
+environment export to your job script:

 export XLA_FLAGS=--xla_gpu_cuda_data_dir=${CUDADIR}

-B) If you are using a conda environment, add the following environment export to your job script to point to the internal CUDA directory:
+B) If you are using a Conda environment, add the following environment export to your job script to point to the internal CUDA directory:

 export XLA_FLAGS=--xla_gpu_cuda_data_dir=${CONDA_PREFIX}